discreetlogcontracts/dlcspecs/Protocol.md

   - ensure the `chain_hash` value identifies the chain it wishes to open the contract within.
   - set `funding_pubkey` to a valid secp256k1 pubkey in compressed format.
   - set `total_collateral_satoshis` to a value greater than or equal to 1000.
-  - set `contract_maturity_bound` and `contract_timeout` to either both be UNIX timestamps, or both be block heights as distinguished in [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
+  - set `contract_maturity_bound` and `contract_timeout` to either both be UNIX timestamps, or both be block heights as distinguished [here](https://en.bitcoin.it/wiki/NLockTime).
   - set `contract_maturity_bound` to be less than `contract_timeout`.

 The sending node SHOULD:

-  - set `feerate_per_kw` to at least the rate it estimates would cause the transaction to be immediately included in a block.
+  - set `feerate_per_vb` to at least the rate it estimates would cause the transaction to be immediately included in a block.
-  - set `contract_maturity_bound` to the earliest expected oracle signature time.
+  - set `contract_maturity_bound` to no later than the earliest expected oracle signature time.
-  - set `contract_timeout` sufficiently long after `contract_maturity_bound` to allow for late oracle signatures and other delays to closing the contract.
+  - set `contract_timeout` sufficiently long after the latest possible oracle signature added to all other delays to closing the contract.
+  - set `payout_spk` to a previously unused script public key.
+  - set `change_spk` to a previously unused script public key.

 The receiving node MUST:

-  - ignore undefined bits in `channel_flags`.
+  - ignore undefined bits in `contract_flags`.

 The receiving node MAY reject the contract if: